 Tom Peters is the co-author of In Search of Excellence and is one of the most exceptional management, sales, and marketing thinkers around.
 This book has been tagged as the “best business book ever,” a genre that has changed many companies.

-Tiffani Bova is the global customer growth and innovation evangelist at Salesforce and author of the forthcoming book Growth IQ: Get Smarter About the Choices that Will Make or Break Your Business (August 14, 2018; Portfolio), chosen by Inc. Magazine as one of four new business books you should read before the end of summer.
+Tiffani Bova is the global customer growth and innovation evangelist at Salesforce and the author of the Wall Street Journal Bestselling book Growth IQ: Get Smarter About the Choices that Will Make or Break Your Business (Portfolio).
 Tiffani, a top influencer in Customer Experience, Digital Transformation, the Future of Work, and Sales, is a regular contributor to Forbes, Harvard Business Review, Entrepreneur Magazine, Marketing Matters on Wharton Business Radio - SiriusXM in addition to a variety of industry-leading podcasts on sales, marketing and digital business.
-Her own podcast What’s Next! with Tiffani Bova has became one of the top 100 business and marketing podcasts on iTunes in 2017, and won top Sales and Marketing Podcast by Top Sales Magazine.
+Her own podcast What’s Next! with Tiffani Bova has became one of the top 100 business and management podcasts on iTunes in 2019, and won top Sales and Marketing Podcast by Top Sales Magazine.
 Tiffani was also recently recognized as one of Inc. Magazine’s 37 Sales Experts You Need to Follow on Twitter, a LinkedIn Top 50 Sales Influencer, a Brand Quarterly Magazine Top 50 Marketing Thought Leader, and one of the most Powerful and Influential Women in California according to the National Diversity Council.
 Bova is a highly sought after keynote speaker having delivered over 300 keynote presentations around the globe to over 300,000 people on sales transformation and business model innovation.

 The Thrive Global Community welcomes voices from many spheres.
 We publish pieces written by outside contributors with a wide range of opinions, which don’t necessarily reflect our own.
 Learn more or join us as a community member!